jvoneggers/WYLakeSedMicrobes/README.md

 Jordan Von Eggers, Nathan I. Wisnoski, John W. Calder, Eric Capo, Dulcinea Groff, Amy Krist, and Bryan Shuman.

-This manuscript is currently in submission to Ecology Letters (Sept 14, 2024)
+This manuscript has been submitted to Ecology Letters on Sept 27, 2023.